tum-gis/sddi-security-federation-framework/SP/README.md

 The access control condition in place requires an authentication user (`ShibRequestSetting requireSession 1`).

-Create the file in ``/usr/local/share/perl/5.22.1/SD/OAuthnBearerHandler.pm`` with the contents provided in [OAuthnBearerHandler.pm](SOS1/OAuthnBearerHandler.pm).
+Create a Perl file in the Perl directory (shown in environment variables).
+Such as in Ubuntu, create the file ``/usr/local/share/perl/5.22.1/SD/OAuthnBearerHandler.pm`` with the contents provided in [OAuthnBearerHandler.pm](SOS1/OAuthnBearerHandler.pm).

 #### For SOS2